Overheard: 5 Beauty Editors Get Real About Fillers and Botox

 While it is a fact that this industry comprises women who are stunning, poreless, and brilliant on a deadline, more and more are taking advantage of injectables.
 And it's not just beauty editors.
 A recent report from the American Society for Aesthetic Plastic Surgery states that Americans were injected 6.6 million times last year, which is almost 40% more than five years ago.
 It's so ubiquitous, in fact, that I was just invited to a female entrepreneurship panel in which fillers were offered with cocktails following the talk.

 So why is there still judgment and taboo associated with these non-invasive procedures?
 Why do we, as smart, capable, consenting women, feel more comfortable talking about this topic in hushed tones?
 Answering those questions is, of course, a tall order.
 There's media pressure, ageism, misogyny—the works.
 There's also Facetune, Instagram, and that Golden Goddess Snapchat filter.
 But there's another question to contend with as well.
-If Botox and fillers are going to make you feel good, why not?
+If Botox and fillers are going to make you feel good, why not go for it?
 I say, do you.

 While I haven't gotten anything done (yet), I'd be remiss to say I don't think about it.
 I've always had deep forehead lines, and lately new ones have cropped up around my eyes and mouth.
 I have an expressive face!
 Still, much of my apprehension (other than my deep-seated fear of needles) stems from judgment.
 I just never imagined I'd do anything to my face.
 I even went to a consultation with a plastic surgeon and posed my questions as research—you know, in the name of journalism.
 The truth?
 I wanted to know what, exactly, he would recommend.
 The more women I talk to about what they have had done, the more I can't help but think, Who cares?
 Again, do you.